 Does Cinnamon Oil Interact With Any Medications?

 Individuals with liver conditions, especially when taking paracetamol, are suggested to refrain from consuming cinnamon bark oil.
-The cinnamaldehyde in the oil is known to deplete glutathione, which is a substance naturally produced by the liver (22).
+The cinnamaldehyde in the oil is known to deplete glutathionei XA substance produced in the liver, derived from glutamic acid, cysteine, and glycerine that functions as an antioxidant. , which is a substance naturally produced by the liver (22).

 If you are on diabetes medication, we suggest you speak to your doctor before consuming cinnamon essential oil.